• Skip to primary navigation

 Platter of roasted vegetables topped with goat cheese.

-These are so crazy good!
-The honey balsamic glaze is so sweet and then the goat cheese is so tangy!
 It's a flavor explosion in your mouth!
-These are great warm, room temperature and I've even eaten them cold.
+These are great warm, and room temperature and I've even eaten them cold.
 They are the perfect side dish recipe, easy, but so delicious!

 More Root Vegetable Side Dish Recipes